Gnadenhutten massacre: Aftermath

-Obadiah Holmes, Jr., a militiaman who had opposed the Gnadenhutten massacre, rescued one of the Lenape children, who he raised himself.
+Obadiah Holmes, Jr., a militiaman who had not participated in the Gnadenhutten massacre, rescued one of the Lenape children, whom he raised himself.

 The surviving Moravian Christians from Schoenbrunn, Gnadenhutten, and Salem etc. moved from Sandusky towards the Thames River (present-day London, Ontario).
 Outraged by the massacre, the U. S. Congress granted them three town sites in 1785.
 In 1798, David Zeisberger led many of the Moravian Christian Indians back to Ohio, where they established the Goshen Mission near Schoenbrunn; there, Zeisberger lived until he peacefully died after which many of the Indians moved back to Ontario (cf. Delaware Nation at Moraviantown) and others to Kansas, along with missionaries who continued to live and work among them.
 The descendants of both Jacob and Ester, the children of Israel Welapachtshechen (who was martyred during Gnadenhutten massacre), make up the majority of the Christian Munsee tribe in Kansas today.

 Reliable accounts regarding the Gnadenhutten massacre come from the Moravian missionaries, as well as the two Moravian Indian boys who escaped—Jacob and Thomas, as well as those who survived such as the Moravian Indians at Schoenbrunn.
 Many of the soldiers who participated in the slaughter denied their involvement, and neither did their descendants acknowledge their actions.
 At the time of the massacre, although many settlers were outraged by it, frontier residents generally supported the militia's actions.
 Despite talk of bringing the murderers to justice, no criminal charges were filed and the conflict continued unabated.
 However, as "the details of the Gnadenhutten massacre [published by the Moravian missionaries] became generally known, it was recognized as a crime against humanity."